tylertitsworth/5th-age-srd/Character-Rules/Combat.md

 ### Shooting into Melee

-When using a ranged attack to target an enemy that is engaged with one or more of your allies and you fumble (roll a 1), reroll that attack considering the engaged ally as the target.
-If there are multiple allies, the GM rules which ally is the target.
+When using a ranged attack to target an enemy that is engaged with one or more of your allies, or using a close-quarters attack to target an enemy you are not engaged with that is engaged with one or more of your allies, a fumble (a natural 1) means that you hit one of those allies for half damage.
+If you have more than one ally engaged with the target, choose randomly.

 ---